-This guide explains how to scan QR code with Java REST API.
-You will learn to develop a QR scanner with Java-based API using a Java-based Cloud SDK.
-It will assist you in defining the target barcode or QR types for quick recognition from a given image.
+In this step‑by‑step tutorial you’ll learn how to scan QR codes with a Java REST API.
+We’ll guide you through creating a QR scanner using a Java‑based API powered by the Aspose Cloud SDK, and show you how to specify the target barcode or QR types for fast recognition from any image.

 Prerequisite